-A Wildfire Hazard Assessment was carried out for the property at 1160 Sinclair Street.
+A Wildfire Hazard Assessment was carried out for the property at 1160 Sinclair Street, in the District of West Vancouver (DWV).
 A summary of the recommendations outlined in this report is provided below:

 Pre-Construction

 - 1. Share this report with all designers/architects, homeowners, and contractors involved in the project - 2.
 Choose only DPA-compliant building materials - 3.
 Remove invasive plants from the site